Fire and rescue services

 Bahrain has resumed visas on arrival for Australian passport holders.
 Please check with local authorities for further details on visa requirements.
 Visas to enter Bahrain can also be obtained online through their eVisa portal.

-If you're already in Bahrain and need to renew your Bahraini visit visa or require any information on Bahraini visas while in the country, you can contact the office of Nationality, Passports and Residence Affairs (NPRA) at the the Ministry of Interior.
+If you're already in Bahrain and need to renew your Bahraini visa or require any information on Bahraini visas while in the country, you can contact the office of Nationality, Passports and Residence Affairs (NPRA) at the Ministry of Interior.

-There's no Bahraini embassy in Australia.
-The nearest embassy of Bahrain is in Jakarta, Indonesia.
+There's no Bahraini Embassy in Australia.
+The nearest Embassy of Bahrain is in Jakarta, Indonesia.

 Authorities may ask detailed questions about why you're visiting.
 They sometimes refuse entry to Australians based on their answers.